Cheap Vacations At U.S. National Parks

 Families looking to see the beauty and grandeur of national parks without the crowds will see firsthand what the locals experience year-round.
 September brings the very best of fall foliage in Alaska.
 May and June usually have more temperate weather conditions, allowing for the best travel in warmer regions of the country.

 The misty floodplains of Congaree National Park in South Carolina are a good example.
 Year-round, explore more than 25 miles of hiking trails, 2.4 miles of elevated boardwalk and miles of canoe and kayak waterways.
 Bring your own watercraft, rent one in nearby Columbia, SC or join a guided swamp tour with a naturalist from Palmetto Adventures.
 (Rental inner tubes are just $15 per day.)
-The park’s free ranger and volunteer guided programs take place Saturdays year-round.
+The park’s free ranger and volunteer guided programs occur year-round on Saturdays.

 4. Cheap Vacation Means Looking for Alternate Lodging